MaksPikul/Personal_Project/README.md

 Side Navigation, Header, Profile Actions dropdown are functionally finished, <br> stylistically need work (color schemes, fonts, hovers and transitions), will do this near the end of project.<br>
 After making settings and Account/profile page & actions, i can move onto the core features of the app (very cool)<br>
-This is going much faster than expected, ideally ill finish this before September so that i can use it for school (most likely acheiveable). <br>
+This is going much faster than expected, maybe ill finish this before September so that i can use it for school, if its good enough. <br>
-If i want people to use this tho, the user experience will need to be close to perfect, something to worry about later down the line. <br>
 Project fun so far, need to decide wether to use Next.js backend features or move it to django or something, <br>
-When i deploy i want to use AWS, but i probably wont since money, ill draw up an architecture with terraform and aws services anyways.
 ### - 05/05/25 -
 Over past days I've included image uploading and displaying using upload thing , cached users into local storage using redis instead of onto main database which i find cool,<br>
 I need to decide whether i need a verification token table, otherwise i'll cache that aswell (I love caching) <br>